 Sophie’s Diary – May 5, 2017

-I had such a wonderful time donating and volunteering at Tafel Kirchheim today together with the Partex Germany team.
+I had such a wonderful time donating and helping at Tafel Kirchheim today together with the Partex Germany team.
 Tafel is an organization under the Red Cross in Germany.
 It is a grocery shop for low income people and families.
 Aniela Zajac has been running this grocery shop for 17 years.
 The shop is open three days a week and everyone is welcome to shop here, you just have to show a card from the social services.
 To manage the shop, she has 20 volunteers who take turns helping at the shop.
 The only time they receive any pay is for their gas when they go to collect food.

 There are 120 families who shop here and they pay 1/3 of the price for food items they would pay in a grocery store.
 On average shoppers spend 5-20 €, which gives them many bags full of food.
 All of the food here comes from donations from other grocery stores, people, or markets who bring leftover items, or foods that they could not sell.
 Other donations come from boy scouts, who collect food from many generous people.
 The money that the people pay for the food items here, all goes back to the Red Cross, to help others.